faisalmemon/ios-crash-dump-analysis-book/markdown/FailedCrashes.md

 ```

 The above code causes the same disruption to crash reporting on a simulator as it does on target hardware.
-For the sake of convenience, we focus on the simulator target as it is easy to reset and to compare different OS versions.
+For the sake of convenience, we focus on the simulator target as it is easy to reset, and to compare different OS versions.

 When we run on iOS 13.5\index{iOS!13.5} we find that the system hangs when passed in `YES`, but crashes properly when passed `NO`.
 On iOS 14.x\index{iOS!14.x} we immediately get a crash in both circumstances.

+For more background information, see @jitios.